ofajs/ofa-v4-docs/docs/en/docs/create-app/page.md

 <p>Welcome to my page!</p>
 ```

-In your HTML file, use the `<o-page>` tag to use the `o-page` component, and reference the file path of the page module through the `src` attribute.
+In your HTML file, use the `<o-page>` tag to use the `o-page` component, and reference the file path of the page module through the `src` property.
 The content of the page will be rendered inside this component.

 ```html
 <!DOCTYPE html>